kriptografid/cypm/README.md

 # CyPM - Python module to analyze Column Parity Mixers (CPM)

-Column Parity Mixers (CPM) are the linear functions used to provide diffusion in the symmetric-key primitives, specifically permutation-based cryptography such as Keccak (SHA-3), Xoodoo, and Ascon.
+Column Parity Mixers (CPM) are the linear functions used to provide diffusion in the symmetric-key primitives, specifically in the permutations [Keccak-p](https://keccak.team/keccakp.html), [Xoodoo](https://keccak.team/xoodoo.html), and [Ascon](https://ascon.iaik.tugraz.at/).
 The description of CPM is available in the following paper:

 - Ko Stoffelen and Joan Daemen.
 [Column Parity Mixers](https://doi.org/10.13154/tosc.v2018.i1.126-159).
 IACR Transactions on Symmetric Cryptology (ToSC).
 Volume 2018.
 Issue 1.

 ## How to Use